SayakaMiura/ClonePhyTester/README.txt

 ClonePhyTester_v0.1.1
+(Copyright 2019, Authors and Temple University; see license below)

-Updated August 16, 2019
+Updated August 28, 2019
 ==================
-ClonePhyTester was developed by Sudhir Kumar [1].

-ClonePhyTester computes error rates (MLTED [2], RF [3], TreeVec [4], and mutation order error rates; see ref.
-[1] for the detail of these scores) for given clone phylogenies, inferred from multi-sample bulk sequencing data obtained from a single patient.
-These error rates can be compared with the clone prediction methods evaluated in ref.
-[1] (CloneFinder, MACHINA, Treeomics, LICHeE, MixPhylogeny, PhyloWGS, and Cloe).

-ClonePhyTester is built for Windows 10.
-Linux version is currently not available.
+The ClonePhyTester pipeline has been developed by Sayaka Miura.
+It is written in Python and work smoothly on Windows at present.
+It is under continuous development, so anticipate releasing a version for Linux in the near future.
+You are free to download, modify, and expand this pipeline under a permissive license similar to the BSD 2-Clause License (see below).
+ClonePhyTester has a few standard dependencies that are noted below.

+The ClonePhyTester pipeline was developed for conducting a benchmarking analysis (Miura et al., Genome Biology, in review; ref.
+1) in which we evaluated the performance of seven computational methods (CloneFinder, MACHINA, Treeomics, LICHeE, MixPhylogeny, PhyloWGS, and Cloe) in producing clone phylogenies for many simulated datasets.
+We assessed the accuracy of tested methods metrics in determining the order of mutations and the branching pattern within the reconstructed clone phylogenies (four different performance metrics are used: MLTED, RF, TreeVec, and mutation order error rates).
+For scientific rationale, details, and references, please consult Miura et al. (Genome Biology, in review; ref.
+1).

+In brief, if you download ClonePhyTester, you will automatically receive all the simulated datasets and primary results produced by the seven methods we tested.
+That is, you will not need to download and collect the datasets from many different original sources and programs.
+If you execute the ClonePhyTester pipeline as is after downloading, it will replicate all the results, because the results from all the seven methods applied to all the simulated datasets are also packaged in the download.
+ClonePhyTester contains all the utilities to compute the performance metrics, and it will produce graphical visualizations and summaries.
+For all other uses, see below for How to use ClonePhyTester.

 Dependencies
 ==================
 1. R (version 3.6.0, 3.5.3, and 3.5.2 were tested)
     R dependencies:
     ape, maps, phytools, ade4, phangorn, jsonlite, googleVis, treespace, ggplot2, reshape2, and gdata
 Note: To install these R packages, you may run the following in R:   install.packages(c("ape","maps","phytools","ade4","phangorn","jsonlite","googleVis","treespace","ggplot2","reshape2","gdata"))

-    If gdata is not properly installed and the following error message is encountered, “Unable to load perl libraries needed by read.xls() to support XLX files, ” you may need to download Perl (version 5.12.30) from https://github.com/dwimperl/perl-5.12.3.0.
-Then, unzip into Windows(C:) folder.
-You can test if all dependencies were correctly installed by running the following command in R:
+    If gdata is not properly installed and the following error message is encountered, “Unable to load perl libraries needed by read.xls() to support XLX files, ” you may need to download Perl (version 5.12.30) from https://github.com/dwimperl/perl-5.12.3.0 and unzip it into Windows root (C:) folder.
+You can test if all dependencies were correctly installed by running the following commands in R: library(ape) library(maps) library(phytools)

-library(ape)
-library(maps)
-library(phytools)